cabforum/forum/FIPR-Charter.md

 **4. Participation**

 The FIPR welcomes the participation of any Forum Voting Member interested in this work.
-Voting Members initially declaring their participation in this Subcommittee are: Amazon, Apple, DigiCert, GoDaddy, Google, HARICA, Let’s Encrypt, Mozilla, Sectigo, and SwissSign.
+Voting Members initially declaring their participation in this Subcommittee are: Amazon, Apple, DigiCert, GoDaddy, Google, HARICA, Let’s Encrypt, Mozilla, and Sectigo.

 **5. Communication**